80211bSDR/LinkLayer-MATLAB/README.md

 Run `dtxPHYLayerVisual.m` at the DTx(s) and `drxPHYLayerVisual.m` at the DRx to trasmit an image from the DTx(s) each to the DRx.
 Run `dtxTestsuite.m` at the DTx(s) and `drxTestsuite.m` at the DRx to test the performance of the corresponding bi-directional link.
 Performance metrics are Packet Error Rate and Link Latency.

-### Acknowledgements

-This work is supported by MathWorks under the Development-Collaboration Research Grant A#: 1-945815398.
-We would like to thank Mike McLernon and Ethem Sozer for their continued support on this project.
-We would also like to thank Taylor Skilling for his support with the experiments.

-### License and Referencing

-This code is licensed under the LGPLv3 license.
-If you in any way happen to use this code for research that results in publications, please cite our work.